Relay For Life: Opening lap

-Luminaria Ceremony
+Luminaria ceremony

 At Relay For Life, participants celebrate survivors and remember those lost to the disease.
 When the sun sets, the ceremony takes place and participants are asked to gather and honor those who have survived, are fighting, or have died from cancer.
 To honor these people, Luminaria bags, paper bags with a candle inside, are decorated by participants and placed around the track.
-At some Relay events, a slideshow is played with pictures of cancer patients is shown with songs and readings are delivered.
+At some relay events, a slideshow is played with pictures of cancer patients with songs and readings are delivered.

-Closing Ceremony
+Closing ceremony

-The Closing Ceremony, held toward the end of Relay events, is when participants pledge to take action and spread awareness of cancer research, treatments, and prevention.
+The closing ceremony, held toward the end of relay events, is when participants pledge to take action and spread awareness of cancer research, treatments, and prevention.
 Participants are encouraged to hold events in the community to increase awareness of smoking cessation, routine screenings, general cancer awareness and volunteer opportunities.
 A representative from the American Cancer Society Cancer Action Network (ACS CAN) may come to a Relay event and speak about cancer prevention bills and legislation that are trying to be passed as well as encourage ACS CAN participation.

-"Fight Back" Ceremony
+"Fight Back" ceremony

 At this time, participants make a pledge to make a personal effort to fight against cancer.

 Gold Together for Childhood Cancer

-Gold Together for Childhood Cancer is a national Relay For Life initiative that empowers individuals and communities to raise awareness and funds specifically for childhood cancer research, advocacy, and support services.
+Gold Together for Childhood Cancer is a national Relay For Life initiative that seeks to empower individuals and communities to raise awareness and funds specifically for childhood cancer research, advocacy, and support services.
 Founded by pediatric brain cancer survivor Cole Eicher and his mother, the initiative began as a way to give children and families affected by cancer a stronger voice within the American Cancer Society’s fundraising programs.

 Gold Together teams are identified by gold-themed branding, honoring the gold ribbon symbol for childhood cancer awareness.
 Participants can designate their fundraising efforts to benefit ACS’s restricted fund for childhood cancer, which supports research grants, patient navigation services, and advocacy focused on pediatric cancer issues.

 The initiative has grown in visibility through community engagement and media coverage.
 In 2024, Relay For Life of Greene County, New York, featured a Gold Together team led by local high school student and cancer survivor Tatum Lampman.
 Her team helped promote childhood cancer awareness among youth and raised significant funds for pediatric cancer programs.